niklaskks/api-docs/source/includes/_intro_and_authentication.md

-# Introduction to the myAX API
+# Introduction to the AX NLG Cloud API

 ## Basics
 The AX NLG Cloud web application (`cockpit.ax-semantics.com`) is a self-service portal integrated in the AX NLG Cloud.
 It enables your access to functionality such as data transfer, text generation and integration of automated content generation into your website.